Farooq Abdullah: Subsequent political career

 Abdullah contested the Srinagar Lok Sabha seat again in the 2014 General Election, but was defeated by the People's Democratic Party candidate Tariq Hameed Karra.
 In 2017, Tariq Hameed Karra resigned from the position, leading to a by-election for the Srinagar parliamentary seat.
 Abdullah got 48,555 votes and defeated PDP candidate Nazir Ahmed Khan by 10,700 votes.

 On 16 September 2019, Abdullah became the first mainstream politician to be detained under the Public Safety Act.
 Prior to this, Abdullah was under house arrest since the scrapping of Article 370 of the Constitution of India.
 He was released from house detention under the PSA after seven and a half months on 13 March 2020.

 In 2022, before the election of the President of India, Mamata Bannerjee along with several other opposition leaders had proposed Abdullah's name as the Opposition's candidate.
-But Abdullah declined the offer stating that he wanted to remain in active politics for more years and was concentrated in the Kashmir Union Territory issue.
+But Abdullah declined the offer stating that he wanted to remain in active politics for more years and concentrated on the Kashmir Union Territory issue.

+370 Hearing

+After his son Omar Abdullah, Farooq Abdullah made his presence in the Supreme court of India in relation to Article 370 hearing.